AirsoftArmour596/Custom-Crosshairs/README.md

 / / / / / / / / / / Start of Devlog \ \ \ \ \ \ \ \ \ \

 - V0.00.7, "Hellfire v2" [1930hrs 10/09/22]
-Updated Main Menu
+Updated Main Menu.
-Allowed Hiding of Main Menu while Crosshair instance is running Updated and Expaned Framework for the Settings Menu
+Allowed Hiding of Main Menu while Crosshair instance is running.
+Updated and Expaned Framework for the Settings Menu.

 - V0.00.3, "Hellfire v1" [1700hrs 10/09/22]
-Uploaded to Gitgub for the first time
+Uploaded to Gitgub for the first time.
-Added Main Menu
+Added Main Menu.
-Added Framework for the Settings Menu
+Added Framework for the Settings Menu.

 \ \ \ \ \ \ \ \ \ \ \ End of Devlog / / / / / / / / / / /